GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 The required input files must follow a given structure.
 You find below  the required input files to conduct the risk assessment and specifications they must follow:

-### 1. Administrative boundaries level 2
+### 1. Administrative boundaries

-A geospatial vector format (geojson, geopackage, shapefile,…) containing the administrative boundaries on admin level 2 and P-Codes of the respective countries.
+A geospatial vector format (geojson, geopackage, shapefile,…) containing the administrative boundaries and P-Codes of the respective countries.
 These can be found on the websites of national governments or on Humanitarian Data Exchange, for example.
-This dataset has two obligatory columns: “ADM2_PCODE” containing the P_Codes and “ADM2_EN” containing the district names.
+This dataset has two obligatory columns: “ADM_PCODE” containing the P_Codes and “ADM_EN” containing the names of the administrative boundaries.
 The administrative boundary data does not require a specific coordinate reference system (CRS), but the output and result will have the same CRS as the input.

 ### 2. Risk Assessment indicators

 For the Risk Assessment indicators the following 3 “csv”-files are mandatory:

-a) __Exposure indicators:__ A "csv"-file containing a mandatory column "ADM2_PCODE" with the district codes and all columns that are included in the calculation of the exposure-indicator.
+a) __Exposure indicators:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the exposure-indicator.
 All columns that are not included in the calculation must start with the expression "ADM..." (for example “ADM_NAMES”)./

-b.) __Vulnerability indicators:__ A "csv"-file containing a mandatory column "ADM2_PCODE" with the district codes and all columns that are included in the calculation of the vulnerability-indicator.
+b.) __Vulnerability indicators:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the vulnerability-indicator.
 All columns that are not included in the calculation must start with the expression "ADM..."./

-c) __Coping Capacity indicators:__ A "csv"-file containing a mandatory column "ADM2_PCODE" with the district codes and all columns that are included in the calculation of the coping-indicator.
+c) __Coping Capacity indicators:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the coping-indicator.
 All columns that are not included in the calculation must start with the expression "ADM...".

 ```{figure} /fig/Indicators_Vulnerability.png